mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 - **Root endpoint** (`/`): When someone accesses this URL with a GET request, the app returns a static JSON response, like `{"Hello": "World"}`.
 This is a simple welcome message.
 - **Dynamic "hello" endpoint** (`/hello/{user}`): The URL takes a name or value (like a username) as part of the path.
 For example, accessing `/hello/Mansun` will pass "Mansun" to the function, and the app will respond with a personalized message: `{"Hello": "Mansun"}`.

-### Replace the container image and expose the command and arguments
+### Replace the Container Image and Expose the Command and Arguments
 Let's modify the values.yaml of our Helm chart.

 {{< collapse openByDefault=true summary="git diff charts/myapi/values.yaml" >}}